signalfx/integrations/collectd-cpu/docs/cpu.idle.md

 ---
 title: cpu.idle
 brief: CPU time spent not in any other state.
-In order to get a percentage this value must be compared against the sum of all CPU states.

 metric_type: cumulative
 custom: true
 ---